vishrutkohli/mailman3/src/mailman/docs/DATABASE.rst

 Setting up your database
 ========================

-Mailman uses the Storm_ ORM to provide persistence of data in a relational database.
-By default, Mailman uses Python's built-in SQLite3_ database, however, Storm is compatible with PostgreSQL_ and MySQL, among possibly others.
+Mailman uses the SQLAlchemy_ ORM to provide persistence of data in a relational database.
+By default, Mailman uses Python's built-in SQLite3_ database, however, SQLAlchemy is compatible with PostgreSQL_ and MySQL, among possibly others.

 Currently, Mailman is known to work with either the default SQLite3 database, or PostgreSQL.
 (Volunteers to port it to other databases are welcome!).
 If